bahmutov/test-vue-hackernews/README.md

     .click()
   // loader disappears, and comments are there cy.get('.item-view-comments-header .spinner').should('not.be.visible')
-  // NOTE: there might be zero comments cy.get('.comment')
+  // note: there might be zero comments cy.get('.comment')
     .should('have.length.gte', 0)
     .and('be.visible')